-The hieroglyphics on the various buildings are excellently preserved and depict chronological events of the Maya civilization.
+The hieroglyphics on the various buildings are excellently preserved and depict the chronological events of the Maya civilization.
 It is 110 pesos to enter the Palenque site – 35 pesos to enter the national park and then another 75 pesos to enter the ruins.

 The gorgeous yellow town of Izamal is without hesitation, one of the best places in the Yucatan.
-Just over 15,000 people live in the town and despite its proximity to major tourist sites like Chichen Itza and popular Yucatan cenotes, Izamal has escaped the attention of most foreign adventurers for now.
+Just over 15,000 people live in the town and despite its proximity to major tourist sites like Chichen Itza and popular Homun cenotes, Izamal has escaped the attention of most foreign adventurers for now.